 Bayer shares sag after US jury verdict in Roundup cancer trial

-Shares in Bayer hit an almost 7-year low on Thursday after a U.S. jury awarded US$80 million to a man claiming use of the group's weed killer Roundup caused his cancer, with thousands of similar lawsuits looming.
+Bayer AG shares sank to their lowest in almost seven years on Thursday after a U.S. jury awarded US$80 million to a man who claimed use of the group's weed killer Roundup caused his cancer, with thousands of similar lawsuits looming.

-FRANKFURT: Shares in Bayer hit an almost 7-year low on Thursday after a U.S. jury awarded US$80 million to a man claiming use of the group's weed killer Roundup caused his cancer, with thousands of similar lawsuits looming.
+FRANKFURT: Bayer AG shares sank to their lowest in almost seven years on Thursday after a U.S. jury awarded US$80 million to a man who claimed use of the group's weed killer Roundup caused his cancer, with thousands of similar lawsuits looming.

 The jury in San Francisco federal court on Wednesday found Bayer liable because its Monsanto unit did not warn plaintiff Edwin Hardeman of the herbicide's alleged cancer risks.